ItsLogical/LetsLearnIP-ProgrammingForEconomists/explanations/assignments/chapter2/manny.md

 >     # console her
 > ```

-Okay, so now you've had enough background on loops.
+Okay, now you've had enough background on loops.
 Now you should know everything you need to finish the assignment.

-So, the assignment requires you to write a program that keeps asking the user for input, until the user enters a value is greater than 50.
+The assignment requires you to write a program that keeps asking the user for input, until the user enters a value is greater than 50.

 Slightly rephrased, we can describe the assignment as: "*while* the entered